HeyFireHQ/ticker-blog/README.md

    - Cards in "Ready to Publish" or "Published" lists are treated as blog posts.

 2. **Build the static blog**
-   - `generate.py` fetches Trello cards.
+   - `trello_to_pelican.py` fetches Trello cards and generates markdown content.
-   - Renders pages using Jinja2 templates.
+   - Pelican renders pages using Jinja2 templates.
    - Outputs static files into `/output/`.

 3. **Host on Cloudflare Pages**